lunf/AdyenCheckout-android/README.md

  * The business logic in service layer is not contained, you will see it in network layer.
  * Some method violate the Single Responsibility Principle.
  * Bad naming
+ * Use float for money, they should use BigDecimal as standard

+### Warning
+ * The CSE only encrypt the card's info and it do not encrypted the "amount" & "Currency" as a result, it could be changed over the wired.
+Thus, the integrity of data should be concerned.

 ### Future Improvement
  * Move to Reactive instead of using callback